yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 How do we do this?
 We construct two separate two streams in our CNN - one to estimate the value of a state and another to estimate the advantage of each of the actions.
 Note that both streams share the same weights for the convolutional layers.
 We then combine these layers to predict the $$Q$$ values of each action.
-Unfortunately, directly summing these seperate streams gives us no guarantees that the first stream will actually predict the value of a state.
+Unfortunately, directly summing these separate streams gives us no guarantees that the first stream will actually predict the value of a state.
 Instead we combine them with criterion

 $$
 \begin{align}